shibusavic/shibusa-common/README.md

 # Shibusa Common (C#) Libraries

-This is a collection of libraries containing common, non-proprietary logic and utilities for use in many kinds of projects.
+This is a collection of libraries containing common, non-proprietary logic and generic utilities for use in many kinds of projects.

 ## Libraries

+### Target Frameworks

+The libraries currently target `netstandard2.0`, `net6.0`, and `net7.0`, though not all features are available for `netstandard2.0`.

+### Packages

 | Project                                                      |                        NuGet Package                         |
 | :----------------------------------------------------------- | :----------------------------------------------------------: |